gxmzung/README.md/README.md

 ## Representative Experience

 ### PX4 + ROS2 VTOL Environment
-- Worked on a **ROS2 + PX4 based VTOL workspace**
+- Worked on a ROS2 + PX4 based VTOL team environment
-- Participated in **execution environment setup, launch structure handling, and integration flow debugging**
+- Investigated YAML parameter formatting, package dependency, and execution-path related issues
-- Tracked issues related to **YAML parameter formatting, execution/package dependencies, version compatibility, and middleware behavior**
+- Rebuilt a minimal public reproduction repository based only on the parts I directly analyzed and validated
-- Focused on making the environment **executable, stable, and recoverable**, not just theoretically configured
+- Focused on making the environment executable, stable, and reproducible

 ### PaejaePick
 - Designed and developed a **campus-focused Flutter application**